Spraoi Forest School

 All the benefits are too numerous to mention but some of the important ones are:

-4. The space and the opportunity to assess and take supported risks
+4. The space and opportunity to assess and take supported risks

-5. Builds independence, confidence and resilience to face challenges and make decisions
+5. Builds independence, confidence and resilience to face challenges, make decisions and problem solve

 6. Strong nature connection to be future stewards of nature